 Because of this, and other common problems in industry, it is possible to identify the main challenges faced in industrial operation and maintenance:

-- The use of low automated and technological maintenance methodologies makes the industrial environment very susceptible to generate unexpected problems and increase operation costs;
+- The use of low automated and technological maintenance methodologies makes the industrial environment very susceptible to generating unexpected problems and increasing operation costs;

-- Poorly concentrated data about the industrial process and use of diffuse task management systems, generating great loss of information over time;
+- Poorly centralized data about the industrial process and use of diffuse task management systems, generating great loss of information over time;

-- Difficulty in analyzing the large amount of information generated all the time, and sometimes little digitalization of this data;
+- Difficulty in analyzing the large amount of information generated all the time, and sometimes little digitalization of this data processing and analysis;

 - Difficulty in identifying problems and making quick and agile strategic decisions, generating unplanned downtime in the operation;